sydni/auth-workshop/README.md

 Ok ok I'll take a break from the memes for a bit while we get this set up :)

-Let’s start with our app file.
+Let’s start with our app file in the src/components directory.
 Currently you can see we have a basic structure there.

 ```
 import React, { Component } from 'react';